DeepwaterExploration/OpenCV-Quickstart/2_Custom_Framerate/c++/README.md

 # Overview

-This repository contains a simple C++ program, `main.cpp`, designed to interface with an exploreHD camera and display the MJPEG frames from the camera in a window.
+This repository contains a simple C++ program, `main.cpp`, designed to interface with an stellarHD camera and display the MJPEG frames from the camera in a window at a specified custom framerate.
+By using a higher hardware framerate, and sampling frames at your desired frequency, you can achieve a high-quality result.
 The project is configured using CMake, and this README file provides instructions on how to build and run the application.

 ## Prerequisites